tunasplam/baseball-stats-scraper/README.md

 Once the program has run its course, you will find baseball.db in the same directory (again, once I add a cli, I will add an option to do a custom db location).

-# Something happened and the program got interrupted midway through the process!
+# Something happened and the program got interrupted before it could finish!
 Thats okay, run it again and it will pick up where it left off.

 # Author